kubedb/docs/docs/guides/pgbouncer/concepts/pgbouncer.md

   Default: 60

 - `spec.connectionPool.authType`: specifies how to authenticate users.
 PgBouncer supports several authentication methods including pam, md5, scram-sha-256, trust , or any.
 However hba, and cert are not supported.

-- `spec.connectionPool.authUser`: looks up any user not specified in auth_file from pg_shadow.
-  Default: not set.

 - `spec.connectionPool.IgnoreStartupParameters`: specifies comma-separated startup parameters that pgbouncer knows are handled by admin and it can ignore them.